Chronology : 600 BCE-CE 1790-1799 1830-1839 1850-1859

 Four Class III have been artificially worn by rubbing in a pocket to make it look like authentic coins made in 1804.
 The batch was however made with a proof finish which did not exist before 1817.

-A Class III graded PR58 by PCGS was sold for $ 2.3M including premium by Heritage on April 30, 2009.
+A Class III graded PR58 or AU58 by PCGS was sold for $ 2.3M including premium by Heritage on April 30, 2009, lot 2567.
+Please watch the video shared by the auction house.

 1885 Extra Time for the Trade Dollar